About the Group

 And if you’re in one of our airports, as well as seeing written Gaelic written on our signs, you might be lucky enough to hear colleagues and locals speaking in Gaelic too.

-You’re also welcome to contact us in written Gaelic, either via our feedback forms, social media or by email.
-We will endeavor to respond to you, in Gaelic, within 20 working days.
+You’re also welcome to contact us in written Gaelic, and we’ll to respond to you in Gaelic.